Environmental Protection Agency (EPA).

 IV.
 Tentative Theme for the Meeting

-Quantitative Use of Surface Water Monitoring Data: The 2018 Spring EMPM will provide a forum for presentations on methods for assessing pesticide monitoring data in surface waters.
-Potential topics include quantitative use of chemical surface water monitoring data in exposure/risk assessment, calibration of water quality models using surface water data, comparisons of chemical monitoring and modeling data, chemical removal efficacy of drinking water and sewage treatment and monitoring data for agricultural, urban, forestry and aquatic pesticide applications.
+Offsite Exposure from Vapor-Phase Pesticides: The 2019 Winter EMPM will provide a forum for presentations on data and methods for conducting risk assessments on vapor-phase pesticides.
+Potential topics include quantitative use of vapor-phase pesticide data in exposure/risk assessment, calibration of vapor-phase pesticide models, and comparisons of monitoring and modeling data.
 Updates on ongoing topics will also be provided.

 End Supplemental Information